 Also relevant is that many MPN patients experience few if any symptoms.
 Others may experience some symptoms such as fatigue, itching after a shower, headaches or less often, bone pain.
 Many symptoms will however be resolved once blood counts are under control.
 It is important to advise your haematologist if you are experiencing any symptoms so that everything can be done to minimise symptoms and ensure your disease is kept under control.

-- Support available in Australia and overseas – a large amount of online and other support and information is available.
+- Support available in Australia and overseas – a large amount of online and other support is available.

-- Face to face support groups run by the Leukaemia Foundation, Peter MacCallum Cancer Centre and MPN Alliance Australia – see Upcoming Events
+– Online support and/or education groups run by the Leukaemia Foundation – see Upcoming Events.

 – If you live in Canberra, a weekly walking/coffee and chat group every Monday.
 To join, or for more information, please see HERE.

 - Latest international MPN conference videos and presentations (2023) prepared for patients from the world’s MPN experts.

 - Wallet cards.
 If you would like a free wallet card, contact the MPN AA and don’t forget to include your postal address.